bird-house/birdhouse-docs/docs/source/tutorial_r.rst

    base = importr("base")
    utils = importr("utils")

 Then you can use functions from that package with :code:`package.function_name()`.
-If the R function name has a period '.' it is replaced with an underscore '_' in python.
+If the R function name has a period :code:`.` it is replaced with an underscore :code:`_` in python.

 .. code-block:: Python